DAVe3283/rtl_433-to-mqtt-for-hass/README.md

 If it is not installed to the default location, be sure to update `rtl_433_cmd` in `config.py` with the correct path.

+Older versions of this tool had different names in the JSON output.
+Known working versions (launch launch with `-h` to view version information):
+* `rtl_433 version 20.02-61-gf82c025 branch master at 202005272108`

 ## [paho-mqtt]

 Use `pip` to install `paho-mqtt` for the current user.